 So now I want to add a water heater…..
 Originally I replaced the rear AC 20A breaker with a tandem.
 Then I took another look at that…..
 Summer: MAIN1 = Front AC, Washer Dryer.
 MAIN2 = Rear AC, Water Heater and all the circuits on the inverter bus…… Charge batteries, make coffee, fire up the Microwave…that’s a lot.
 In fact, rough math that’s 8A for the AC (running, starting is more) 12 for the Water Heater, 8 for the coffee maker, and another 15 for the microwave…. we’re at 43A and the battery charger, TV’s phone chargers etc etc aren’t counted yet…… So here’s what I did:

-I put the tandem breaker on the MAIN1 bar and put both AC’s on there, and I took the single 20A and used it for the water heater on main 2.
+I put the tandem breaker on the MAIN1 bar and put both AC’s on there, and I took the single 20A and used it for the water heater on MAIN2.
 Summer: MAIN1 =AC-1 and 2, washer dryer.
-I MAY have to turn off one of the AC’s to run the dryer, but that’s only for a few minutes.
-MAIN2 carries the water heater and all the inverter circuits.
+I may have to turn off one of the AC’s to run the dryer as that would be almost 40A and pushing it and bad things could happen…….(they did) MAIN2 carries the water heater and all the inverter circuits.
 Winter: MAIN1 is front AC in heat pump mode and fireplace, which you may need to turn off if you want to run the dryer.
 MAIN2 the same as above plus block heater, keep an eye on the miscellaneous loads when using it.
 Nicely balanced.

 ADD ON…..
 11/17